nodeset-org/docs.nodeset.io/stakewise-integration/faq.md

 WARNING  Deposit data tree root and vault's validators root don't match.
 Have you updated vault deposit data?
 ```

-StakeWise's client code was not designed to be used with many decentralized operators, so these lines lines in your logs (i.e. `hyperdrive service logs`) are expected.
+StakeWise's client code was not designed to be used with many decentralized operators, so these lines in your logs (i.e. `hyperdrive service logs`) are expected.
 We are working with the StakeWise team to improve their tooling to support our use-case more gracefully.